adityaraj5200/Job-preparation-templates/Role description.md

-Worked as a Java developer with experience in Spring MVC as well
+Worked as a SDE 1(Software Development Engineer) Java developer with experience in Spring MVC as well